dhickel/some-lispy-lang-rs/README.md

 Rough draft of a "toy" programming language for experimentation and learning PL concepts, ported and extended from an original java implementation to learn rust.
 Will be slowly developed over-time and is a semi-serious personal endeavour to create a class-based, lisp inspired language for personal use.

-Current implementation is pretty rough and is a simple tree-walk interpreter, with no gc and some messy code from iterating and changing things often.
+End goal is to have an embeddable managed scripting language to use for rust game development.

+Currently, the prototype tree-walker implementation can be found in the treewalker-archive branch.
+In is fully functional up to the implementation of classes.
+Current work has switched over to implementing the byte code vm which is a work in progress, with functionality implemented up to operations and functions.
+Typing was introduced in the byte-code vm and currently there is a lot of broken things while it is being ironed out, and some changes to syntax will be being implemented in some of the upcoming updates.

+Performance improvements from moving from a tree walking implementation to a bytecode vm appear to be around 16x for calculating the fibonacci of 30.
+Running the same recursive implementation in python also shows a 2.5-3x performance delta over it was well, which seems promising.

+I am at the point in development as a lot of things are subject to changes, and some parts of the code are a mess, I will attempt to keep the main branch as a working representation, but things can be expected to in-inadvertently brake quite often at this stage of development.